0100101101011010/blog/_posts/2019-07-14-my-antonia.md

 This post isn't so much a review as just a reflection.

 I didn't expect to enjoy this book as much as I did.
-Did *My Ántonia* explore worldview-changing themes or put forth worldview-changing ideas?
+Did *My Ántonia* explore ASDF themes or put forth worldview-changing ideas?
 Did it leave me pondering grand, abstract questions regarding the human condition?
 No.

 It is a book that is just as humble and honest as its protagonists, Jim and Ántonia.